-These resource personnel can inform you of your options and provide assistance in pursuing them.
+These resource personnel can inform you of your options and aid in pursuing them.
 You may contact them in person or by telephone.
 You should be aware that University personnel may likely be required to inform the police of any sexual assaults of which they become aware.
 Remember, it is important to preserve evidence that may be needed as evidence to prove a sexual assault.
-You should provide as much information as possible, including name, address, and when and what occurred, to the best of your ability.